umlouco/video-conference-zoom/README.txt

 9. Shortcode Output

 == Changelog ==

+= 3.6.18 =
+* Fixed: jQuery on load event not triggered in mozilla firefox resulting in join display links errors.

 = 3.6.17 =
 * Updated: Translations from WordPress language directly.
 Thanks to WordPress language community.